epam/edp-codebase-operator/docs/api.md

-GitServerSpec defines the desired state of GitServer
+GitServerSpec defines the desired state of GitServer.

 <table>
     <thead>